 Weight and diameter are subjective: light, narrow pins are more agile, while heavier pins do more of the work for you.
 A good pin shouldn’t be so so heavy that it cracks a flaky piecrust, or so light that you have to lean your whole weight into it to get any work done.
 It should roll smoothly and turn easily to roll out a circle.
 It won’t conduct the heat from your hands and melt buttery pastry.
 And it should be simple to clean and store.

 Traditionally, pins are turned from hardwood.
 Maple and beech wood, the most common hardwoods used for rolling pins, provide good value, durability, and a pleasing weight.
 Some high-end rolling pins are made from other hardwoods, like walnut or cherry, while the cheapest pins use beechwood.
-Derek Laughren, test kitchen manager at Food52, uses a basic wooden tapered pin like he had in culinary school.
+Derek Laughren, the test kitchen manager at Food52 when interviewed, used a basic wooden tapered pin like he had in culinary school.
 “We frequently use a wine bottle at home.
 It’s often something people keep on the counter close to the stove, so you don’t have to go digging for a pin.”
 But when he was given a walnut pin, he found that because it’s more porous and flour adheres better, he didn’t have to dust it as often or use as much flour.

 Pins made from thermally conductive materials such as marble, stainless steel, and glass are meant to be chilled (or in some cases filled with ice water) before using so that they won’t warm buttery dough.
 But each has its drawbacks.
 Marble pins are beautiful but heavy, making them hard to maneuver and causing some kinds of dough to crack.
 Aluminum pins can discolor eggy dough; neither metal nor glass hold flour well.
 Pins meant to be filled with ice water create condensation that can dampen what you’re rolling out.